reemtariqq/copy-cat/README.md

 "Copy function" command that copies the entire function body to the clipboard.
 Support for JavaScript and TypeScript.
 Installation
 You can install the Function Copier from the Visual Studio Code Marketplace or directly from the Extensions view in Visual Studio Code.
+[Marketplace link](https://marketplace.visualstudio.com/items?itemName=ReemT.functioncopier)

 # Usage
 Simply open a file containing a function definition and hover over the function name.
 A "Copy function" command will appear above the function definition.
 Click the command to copy the entire function body to your clipboard.